RISCfuture/giffy/README.md

 information should be placed in `config/environments/*/slack.yml`, along with the verification token.

-To use `/latex` you will need LaTeX installed (with `pdflatex`), ImageMagick, and an AWS S3 account.
+To use `/latex` you will need LaTeX installed (with `pdflatex`), and to use `/latex` or `/comicsans` you will need ImageMagick and an AWS S3 account.
 For development you will need credentials in a file at `~/.aws/credentials` that looks like this:

 ````
 [default]